iosyyds/blog/pages/index.md

 ---

-Hey, I am Ryan Co, a passionate front-end developer.
+Hey, I am Tian tian, a passionate front-end developer.

-Currently, I work in [Zhengzhou](https://maps.app.goo.gl/5QSUAwVa8WJZyUFX9) as a front-end development engineer.
+Currently, I work in [Hebei Qinhuangdao](https://maps.app.goo.gl/kbwn6ejwodL7g25r7) as a front-end development engineer.

 Used technologies include React, Vue, TypeScript, and Playwright, and I am familiar with a variety of component libraries.
 In my work, I have participated in the development of multiple complex business finance back-office projects, for more details, please click to [view](/projects).
 Additionally, I have developed multiple personal projects.
 If you are interested, please click to [explore](/demos).
 <!-- MdItReplace workyears dynamically calculate the number of years of service -->